 Can you think of any other weird jobs that sound like a work of fiction but actually exist that deserve to be added to this list of unusual professions?
 Also, would you consider making a career out of mourning at funerals, collecting deer pee or testing sex toys?
 Join the conversation down below and let us know!

 Meanwhile, don’t forget to check out our list of the worst jobs in the world!

-Salary information is based on data compiled and published by various online sources, including the National Careers Service, the US Bureau of Labor Statistics’ Occupational Outlook Handbook and Unum.
+Salary information is based on data compiled and published by various online sources, including the National Careers Service and the US Bureau of Labor Statistics’ Occupational Outlook Handbook.
 Currency conversions are based on rates supplied by XE.com on 17 November 2017.